XAKEPEHOK/lokilizer/readme.md

 - USDT (Ethereum, ERC-20): `0x10455b5aB8203e01d384682CF3c8E0ff44ffC105`
 - USDT (Ton): `UQC29X5L6AR-oWd7OToEMdtSw8-wK78Fv2eqZua8hr64GUse`

+But if you don’t feel like donating, at least leave a star on GitHub :D

 ## 🛡️ License and Usage

 **Lokilizer** is free for personal and internal business use, including translation/localization of commercial products.